LordWorm1996/DormNet/README.md

 5. Paste your MongoDB URI that you can get from MongoDB Compass on the browser
 6. Wait for the intsallation to finish
 7. Now your DormNet will be accessible throught `http://localhost:3000` and will be running on startup as a systemd service on your Linux Container/VM

+## Troubleshoot

+- If you're on Debian 12 or older you need to install rustup's latest version from the web because the apt cargo package is outdated `https://rustup.rs/`
+- If you're on Arch this issue